worldline/observability-workshop/docs/workshop.md

 ```

-Go then to the log folder (``easypay-service/logs/``) , look around the log files and look into these issues.
+Go then to the log folder (``easypay-service/logs/``).
 You should get these log entries in JSON format.
 Open one of these files and check out the logs.
+Look into the ``easypay-service-log.json`` to pinpoint these issues.

 > aside positive
 >